idattijo4code/BloodBank/CONTRIBUTING.md

-Any Bangladeshi students can contribute in this project to make it worthy and free for android user on google play.
+Any student can contribute to this project to make it worthy and free for Android users on Google Play.